Skip to content

 Short answers, pulled from the story.

-When was the Combination Act 1799 passed by Parliament?
+What did the Combination Act 1799 do?

-A series of strikes followed the repeal of the Combination Acts in 1824.
-These events prompted Parliament to pass the Combinations of Workmen Act 1825 which permitted trade unions but severely restricted their activities.
+After a series of strikes followed the 1824 repeal, Parliament passed the Combinations of Workmen Act 1825 (6 Geo.
+4. c.
+129).
+That act allowed trade unions to exist but severely restricted their activity.